 - Startup Costs – How much does it cost to get started?

-Because there is a wide range of opportunity from affiliate marketing to selling private label products, the 9 ways to make money on Amazon described in this post will be listed in order of lowest to highest in terms of money making potential.
+Because there is a wide range of opportunity from affiliate marketing to selling private label products, the 12 ways how to make money on Amazon described in this post will be listed in order of lowest to highest in terms of money making potential.

 Are you interested in creating a strong, defensible brand for your products?
 If so, I put together a comprehensive package of resources that will help you launch your own online store from complete scratch.
 Be sure to grab it before you leave!